jsenv/core/docs/assets_and_workers.md

 document.adoptedStyleSheets = [...document.adoptedStyleSheets, sheet]
 ```

-It's also possible to reference the file by its url
+It's also possible to reference CSS file with a url

 ```js
 const cssFileUrl = new URL("./style.css", import.meta.url)